Stéphane Bahoken: Kasımpaşa

 On 15 July 2022, Bahoken signed with Kasımpaşa in Turkey.

 Kayserispor

 On 16 September 2023, he signed with Kayserispor.

 International career

-Although born in France, Bahoken is eligible to play for Cameroon national team through his father.
+Although born in France, Bahoken is eligible to play for the Cameroon national team through his father.
 He was a youth international footballer for the France U20 side before switching allegiance to Cameroon.

 Bahoken made his international debut for Cameroon in a 3–1 friendly win over Kuwait on 25 March 2018.

 Personal life

 Bahoken's father, Paul, played for the Cameroon national team at the 1982 FIFA World Cup as a forward.
-His mother, Pauline Medzina, is the younger sister of deceased actress Serange Mebina.
+His mother, Pauline Medzina, is the younger sister of the deceased actress Serange Mebina.

 On 20 October 2020, Bahoken was handed a four-month suspended prison sentence with a fine of €2,000 for acts of domestic violence against his partner, as well as a three-month suspended sentence with a fine of €6,875 for a traffic violation.